Tommo-101/Vehicle-UI/README.md

 # Vehicle-UI
-FiveM Vehicle UI Menu using NativeUI.
+Simple FiveM Vehicle UI Menu using NativeUI (https://github.com/FrazzIe/NativeUILua/)

+Upload to your server ensuring you have NativeUI also added.

+Can be customised a little in the config.lua